mmistakes/minimal-mistakes/_pages/quotes.md

 > "and I do not know, Mrs Elton, whether the uncertainty of our meetings, the sort of constant expectation there will be of his coming today or tomorrow, and at any hour, may not be more friendly to happiness than having him actually in the house.
 It think it is so.
 I think it is the state of mind which gives most spirit and delight."<br>
 -- J Austen, "Emma"

+> Over millennia, we've been pushed gradually into believing that there are just a few ways in which we can live.<br>
+-- A Saini, "The Patriarchs"

 ## Time